openstack/skyline-console/docs/en/develop/2-catalog-introduction.md

   - `StepCreate/index.jsx`inherited from[BaseStepAction](3-9-StepAction-introduction.md)
 - `src/pages/compute/routes`：
   - `index.js` Configure routing
-  - It is agreed that whether the route contains "-admin" to determine whether it is the management platform or the console
+  - It is agreed that whether the route contains "-admin" to determine whether it is the management platform or the project

 # Directory Introduction for test